Honey (2003 film): Plot

-Honey is relieved when Gina forgives her; she makes Honey realize she can achieve her hopes and dreams, but she has to start believing and trusting in herself more often.
-Meanwhile, since the ruined Ginuwine video, Honey's income has dried up due to Michael blackballing her in the industry.
-The remainder of the down payment must be paid or the store will go back on the market.
-Honey decides to hold a dance benefit at an abandoned church and newly-released Benny brings his dance friends to help.
+Gina eventually forgives Honey, and encourages her to trust in herself.
+As Honey's income dries up due to Michael's influence in the industry, she is unable to pay the remainder of the store's down payment, which will soon go back on the market.
+Honey decides to hold a dance benefit and newly released Benny brings his dance friends to help, teaching them some moves he learned while in juvy.

-Michael pushes Katrina as choreographer for a Missy Elliott video, but Missy says Katrina's sexy dance moves are not for her and she only wants Honey.
-Michael begs Honey to come back again, offering to buy her the studio.
-Realizing that the artists want her back, she refuses, declaring she will pay for the studio herself.
-She berates Michael for his arrogance, pointing out that not only did he blackball her out of pettiness, he also betrayed the kids.
+Michael pushes Katrina as choreographer for a Missy Elliott video, but Missy prefers Honey.
+Having realized his huge mistake, Michael profusely apologises to Honey and begs her come back, offering to buy her the studio.
+Realizing that he is in major trouble with his artists, Honey calls him out on his hypocrisy and selfishness.
+She rejects his offer and makes him realize that he both messed up her career and betrayed and hurt the kids out of his own pettiness.
+She then tells Michael that she will get the studio on her own merits and leaves him feeling regretful over his actions.

 Gina's bank manager asks arts donors to attend the benefit, which is a full house and everyone is enthusiastic about the performances.
-Honey's mother finally sees that the dance form her daughter loves can give her everything that ballet could.
+Honey's mother sees that the dance form her daughter loves can give her everything that ballet could.
 The bank manager assures Honey the building is fully funded.

-Missy Elliott arrives as the benefit finishes, rushing in to meet Honey.
-She introduces Honey to R&B group Blaque at her new dance studio, The Bronx Dance Center, to prepare their new video.
+Missy arrives as the benefit finishes, rushing in to meet Honey.
+She introduces Honey to Blaque at her new dance studio, The Bronx Dance Center, to prepare their new video.